-- Pour boiling water over the whole almonds and leave to soak for about 15 minutes, then remove the skins and arrange on top as shown in the picture.
+- Pour boiling water over the whole almonds and leave them to soak for about 15 minutes; remove the skins and arrange them on top as shown in the picture.

-- Bake in a cool oven gas mark 1, 140°c or 275°F, for about three hours.
-Keep checking and when the top looks solid, test with a skewer.
-Put the skewer into the centre of the cake, it is ready when it comes out clean.
+- Bake the cake in a cool oven at gas mark 1 (140°C or 275°F) for about three hours.
+Keep checking on it, and when the top looks solid, test it with a skewer.
+Put the skewer into the centre of the cake; it is ready when it comes out clean.

-Still not the end of the story.
-After a week or so take out your cake and make several holes with a skewer.
+After a week or so, take out your cake and make several holes in it with a skewer.
 Carefully pour your brandy (or other choice of spirit) into these holes.
 Repeat every week until Christmas.
-In our house we always used brandy.
+We always used brandy in our house.

 Decorating the Cake

 My mother used to decorate our Christmas cake.
 Here is what she would do: